hjudgesac/UnifiedJoule/register_system_s4Public/register_system_s4public.md

 6. Select **All Communication Scenarios** from the dropdwon and click **Get Token**.</br>
 ![register_system](3-0.png)

-7. Copy the **Registration Token** value and share it with your S/4HANA Public Cloud Admin.
+7. Copy the **Registration Token** value and share it with your S/4HANA Cloud Public Edition Admin.
 Close the token registration screen.</br>
 ![register_system](4.png)

-8. Log into SAP S/4HANA Cloud system as an admin user and search for **Maintain Extensions on SAP BTP** application.</br>
+8. Log into S/4HANA Cloud Public Edition system as an admin user and search for **Maintain Extensions on SAP BTP** application.</br>
 ![register_system](5.png)

 9. Click **New**.</br>